PX4/PX4-user_guide/en/middleware/mavlink.md

 ## Testing

-Ultimately you'll want to test your new MAVLink interface is working by providing the corresponding ground station or MAVSDK implemention.
+Ultimately you'll want to test your new MAVLink interface is working by providing the corresponding ground station or MAVSDK implementation.
-As a first step, and while debugging, commonly you'll just want to confirm that any messages you've created are being sent/recieved as you expect.
+As a first step, and while debugging, commonly you'll just want to confirm that any messages you've created are being sent/received as you expect.

 There are several approaches you can use to view traffic:
 - Create a [Wireshark MAVLink plugin](https://mavlink.io/en/guide/wireshark.html) for your dialect.
-  This allows you to inspect MAVLink traffic on an IP interface - for example between *QGroundControl* or MAVSDK and your real or simulated verson of PX4.
+  This allows you to inspect MAVLink traffic on an IP interface - for example between *QGroundControl* or MAVSDK and your real or simulated version of PX4.
 - [Log uORB topics](../dev_log/logging.md) associate with your MAVLink message.
 - View received messages in the QGroundControl [MAVLink Inspector](https://docs.qgroundcontrol.com/master/en/analyze_view/mavlink_inspector.html).
   For the messages to appear you will need to [Build QGroundControl](https://dev.qgroundcontrol.com/master/en/getting_started/) including a pre-built C library that contains your custom messages.